arsfutura/face-recognition/README.md

-# Framework for creating and using Face Recognition system.
+# Framework for creating and using a Face Recognition system.
 This repository provides a simple framework for creating and using Face Recognition system.
 There is also a [blog post](https://arsfutura.co/magazine/face-recognition-with-facenet-and-mtcnn/) associated with this repository which gives more details about the framework.